Carpet, postcard, map and pastry tasting

 Arabic pestiños made with ingredients from People's Community Garden and Yemen Kitchen, The Tenderloin

-Parallel to the artwork, in collaboration with the local muslim community and chef Tomas Marconi, I will create a pastry with influences from Yemeni cuisine and from the Arabic-Andalusi desserts of my home town Jerez de la Frontera.
+Parallel to the artwork, in collaboration with the local muslim community and chef Tomas Marconi, I created a pastry with influences from Yemeni cuisine and from the Arabic-Andalusi desserts of my home town Jerez de la Frontera.
+Pestiños, from Arabic origin, is probably the most typical holiday dessert from Jerez de la Frontera.
 By transgressing the bounds of fine art and invoking gastronomy, we move from spectator to companion, literally one we share bread with.
 The food serves as a bridge from xenophobic stereotypes to conviviality.

 In collaboration with the Tenderloin Museum, Ramon’s Tailor Gallery presented a neighborhood Walking Tour & Artist Talk, inspired by Alhambra S.R.O.
 This one-night only event was an exciting exploration of the intersection of art, architecture, history, and diaspora.

 Pam Coates, the Tenderloin Museum’s resident historian, gave an insider's view of the Tenderloin past and present with a special emphasis on the hidden neighborhood gems influenced by Moorish Architecture.
 We walked the streets of the neighborhood as we retraced my journey through the TL and shared my discovery of a community full of arabic culture, mosques, restaurants, stores and buildings, including the stunning Alcazar Theater and an exclusive look inside the renowned Alhambra Apartments.